Reuh/anselme/LANGUAGE.md

 `a :: b`: evaluate a and b, returns a new annotated value with a as value and b as the annotation.
 This annotation will be checked in type constraints.

-`a # b`: evaluates b, then evaluates a whith b added to the active tags.
+`a # b`: evaluates b, then evaluates a with b added to the active tags (wrap b in a map and merges it with the current tag map).
 Returns a.

 `a.b`: if a is a function reference, returns the first found variable (or reference to a subfunction) named `b` in the referenced function namespace.
 When overloading this operator, if `b` is an identifier, the operator will interpret it as a string (instead of returning the evaluated value of the variable eventually associated to the identifier).

 `object.b`: if object is an object, returns the first found variable (or reference to a subfunction) named `b` in the object, or, if the object does not contain it, its base class.

-`a(b)`: evaluate b (number), returns the value with this index in a (list).
+`list(b)`: evaluate b (number), returns the value with this index in the list.
 Use 1-based indexing.
-If b is a string, will search the first pair in the list with this string as its name.
+If a negative value is given, will look from the end of the list (`-1` is the last element, `-2` the one before, etc.).
+Error on invalid index.
 Operator is named `()`.

+`map(b)`: evaluate b, returns the value with this key in the map.
+If the key is not present in the map, returns `nil`.

 `{}(v)`: function called when formatting a value in a text interpolation for printing.